Sustainability and Affordability in Housing

 “Our Energy Saver Range includes innovative homes aimed at the first homebuyer market and hits an affordable price point of circa $250,000 for four bedrooms, two bathrooms, a two-car garage and an alfresco area.

-“We are displaying the Aria 22 home with a 6kW solar system, which could take an average family off the grid,” he said.
+“We are displaying the Aria 22 home design with a 6kW solar system, which could take an average family off the grid,” he said.

 Mr Roberts said more than 1,300 new homes had been built in the Marsden Park Precinct since it was rezoned in 2013.